 The DAR has always been a strong supporter of our national defense, particularly in crucial times of our history.

-Texas DAR recognizes men and women in military service at nine military bases in the State of Texas.
+Texas DAR recognizes men and women in military service at seven military bases in the State of Texas.
 This recognition began in 1958 by Mrs. Felix Irwin, State Regent, who established an Outstanding Instructor Pilot award at Corpus Christi Naval Air Station and Randolph Air Force Base.
-This award is known as the Texas Armed Services Award I.

 Texas DAR is very proud of the accomplishments of the recipients and wishes to state our appreciation to every one of the men and women in the military, for they are rendering the greatest of citizen services in defense of our country.